-Please discuss the matter with James and coneeded. ontact the School if further in formation or clarification is Yours sincerely, Mr A Tims Music Teacher 4 April 2021 Mr J Smith Faculty Head Teacher Arts Ms B Brown Deputy Principal Please detach this section and return to th Requirements for the satisfactory comp letion of a Higher School C ertificate Course I have received the letter dated 4 April 202 satisfactorily completed Music.
-21 indicating that James Scot t is in danger of not having I am aware that this course may not appear r on his Higher School Certif ficate Record of Achievement.
-I am also aware that the "N" determination Certificate. n may make him ineligible fo r the award of the Higher School Parent/Guardian's Signature Date Student's Signature Date
+Please discuss the matter with James and contact the needed. e School if further inform nation or clarification is Yours sincerely, Mr A Tims Music Teacher 4 April 2021 Mr J Smith Faculty Head Teacher Arts Ms B Brown Deputy Principal Please detach this section and return to the Deput ty Principal, Supervisin g Assessment & Reporting Requirements for the satisfactory completion of I have received the letter dated 4 April 2021 indica satisfactorily completed Music.
+I am aware that this course may not appear on his I Higher School Certificat e Record of Achievement.
+I am also aware that the "N" determination may ma Certificate. ake him ineligible for th e award of the Higher School Parent/Guardian's Signature Date Student's Signature Date